martincostello/dotnet-minimal-api-integration-testing/README.md

-The tests show how you can write integration tests for the [API] and [User Interface] layers of an application that can help you get good coverage of the system-under-test, as well as confidence that the changes you make to an application are ready to ship to a production system.
+The tests show how you can write integration tests for the [API] and [User Interface] layers of an application that can help you get good coverage of the system-under-test, as well as help give you confidence that the changes you make to an application are ready to ship to a production system.

 The tests include demonstrations of the use of the following open source libraries and technologies: